Talking Friends: Development

 According to The New York Times, various studios including DreamWorks Animation, 20th Century Fox (later acquired by Disney in 2019) and Nickelodeon had the chance to adapt the franchise in film or television before passing on the opportunity, until Disney Interactive took the offer.

-Principal photography for the series commenced from November 2011 to June 2012.

 Music

-Alfred Montejano composed the ending theme.
+The show's soundtrack was composed by Alfred Montejano, while two additional songs were released by Walt Disney Records.
+The first, titled "You Get Me", was released on the iTunes Store on June 12, 2012 to promote Tom Loves Angela, and the second, titled "That's Falling in Love", was released to promote Talking Angela.
+The music video for "You Get Me" was produced by ARX Anima, Walt Disney Interactive Media Group and Outfit7 and released on June 12, 2012, by Walt Disney Records.
+The scenes featured were originally produced for the music video and were not taken from any existing clips in the series.
+The music video was, however, was animated in the same style as the series.
+A teaser video for "That's Falling in Love" was also later released by Disney Music on December 6, 2012.

 Release

-The series premiere and remaining episodes were uploaded onto Disney's official YouTube channel, serving as the debut of their YouTube channel starting on June 8, 2012.
-It was also shown on Disney.com.
+The series premiere and remaining episodes were released on Disney.com, as well as onto Disney's official YouTube channel, serving as their debut series on the platform.
 The series finale aired two months later on August 31, 2012.

 Marketing

-To help promote the series, Outfit7 created an app exclusive to iOS devices known as Talking Friends Cartoons that featured all ten episodes, as well as additional content including descriptions of the characters and downloable wallpapers.
+To help promote the series, Outfit7 created an app exclusive to iOS devices known as Talking Friends Cartoons that featured all ten episodes, as well as additional content including descriptions of the characters and downloadable wallpapers.
 The app, however, garnered controversy with some of the advertisements.
 For instance, a banner displayed at the bottom of the screen while the app was launched directed users to take part in quizzes that included prizes such as a 64GB iPad, which were unable to be completed unless users would spend monthly fees for a membership service.
 This ultimately resulted in many people feeling upset over the product as well as leaving many parents frustrated over the concerns.

-Additionally two songs were released by Walt Disney Records.
-The first, titled You Get Me was released to promote Tom Loves Angela, and the second, titled That's Falling in Love, was released to promote Talking Angela.
-The music video for You Get Me was produced by ARX Anima, Walt Disney Interactive Media Group and Outfit7 and released on June 12, 2012, by Walt Disney Records.
-The scenes featured were originally produced for the music video and were not taken from any existing clips in the series.
-The music video was, however, was animated in the same style as the series.
-A teaser video for That's Falling in Love was also later released by Disney Music on December 6, 2012.

 A live performance event also took place in Hollywood that featured DJs from Radio Disney, plush toy giveaways and performers dressed and wearing makeup to portray the characters to promote the Talking Friends Superstars toyline.